Understanding Standards: AS/NZS 5125.1

 The low-temperature performance test contributes to adjustments in efficiency within the model to account for frosting effects in cold conditions.
 Without AS/NZS 5125.1 testing, products under 700 L in size could not be modelled under the AS/NZS 4234 framework.

-Design and Compliance Implications
+Design and compliance implications

 Understanding AS/NZS 5125.1 is an important part of designing heat pump water heaters for the Australian market.
-Systems that perform poorly under these test conditions — especially during low-temperature testing or at temperatures relevant to rebate calculations — may:

-Manufacturers should consider compressor and evaporator sizing, control logic (set points, dead-bands), and tank aspect ratio when optimising for favourable AS/NZS 5125.1 results.
+Manufacturers should consider compressor and evaporator sizing, control logic, set points, dead-bands, and tank aspect ratio when optimising for favourable AS/NZS 5125.1 results.

-How EnergyAE Can Help
+How EnergyAE can help

 Contact us to discuss AS/NZS 5125.1 testing and modelling for your products.